How to Whip Up a Scrumptious Vegan Mayonnaise

 - Put the soy milk and lemon juice in a blender.
 Blend for 30 seconds.

 - While blending, slowly add the oil until the mixture thickens.

-- Add the salt, parsley and blend well.
+- Add the salt, parsley, and mustard and blend well.

 - Taste the blend to adjust the seasonings if necessary.